Finding Maxima and Minima using Derivatives

 |x| looks like this: Absolute Value function

-At x=0 it has a very pointy change!
+At x=0 it has a sharp point!

 In fact it is not differentiable there (as shown on the differentiable page).